oracle-livelabs/adb/2026-recall-agent/product-recall-assistant/investigate-recall/investigate-recall.md

     - JSON keeps flexible product and complaint data close to the records that use it.

 ## Task 5: Read Component and Complaint JSON

+Kevin needs the supporting observations beside the scope.
+David connects JSON to relational trace data; Tim reads both as evidence.

 1. Inspect component-batch JSON attributes, including supplier certificate and sub-vendor lot details.